-Gustave Koerner – The Man and His Times
+Gustave Koerner – The Man

-[Coming Soon] Travel with Koerner in “The West” (now the mid-West).
-Still the political activist, Koerner attains his American Law degree in Kentucky, settles in as Attorney in Belleville, Illinois, becomes Supreme Court Judge, and Illinois’ Lt.
+with Koerner in “The West” (now the mid-West).
+Still the political activist, Koerner attains his American Law degree in Kentucky, settles in as Attorney in Belleville, Illinois, becomes Illinois Supreme Court Judge, and Illinois’ Lt.
 Governor 1852–1856 Koerner’s Connection with Lincoln

-in 1862, technically titled Envoy Extraordinary and Minister Plenipotenciary, Koerner’s experiences come to light once again in his Letter to Family from Madrid (translated), and Despatches from Spain. ] Family – 50th Wedding Anniversary, Wife and Children, Descendants The Koerner House Restoration Committee is working with a team of consultants to prepare a Historic Structure Report.
+in 1862, technically titled Envoy Extraordinary and Minister Plenipotenciary, Koerner’s experiences come to light once again in his Letter to Family from Madrid (translated), and Despatches from Spain. ] Family – 50th Wedding Anniversary, Wife and Children, Descendants The Koerner House Restoration Committee, working with a team of consultants, has prepared a Historic Structure Report.
 Selective demolition of the structure’s modern components commenced in May 2005.
 Once completed, the home will be reopened as a museum, where Koerner’s life and political career will be interpreted.